 Start building your social presence and dedicate time to engage with a local and international community of vintage sellers and buyers.
 You could position yourself as a vintage expert, you could share insights into your personal collection, or share old-fashioned images that fit your vintage aesthetic.
 Once you’ve built up a following, use polls or Q&As to do some market research, offering a store gift voucher or discount for those who participate.

-Take some time to develop a brand ethos and mission statement while starting your business.
+Take some time to develop a brand ethos, clothing brand name and mission statement while starting your business.
 This can help guide your business in so many ways, from how you source stock to how you communicate with your customers.

 Why are you selling vintage clothing or accessories?
 Do you simply love the styles of a particular period?
 Do you hope to inspire others to embrace secondhand clothing?
 Or maybe you’re doing it purely for sustainability reasons.
 Why should shoppers choose your store?
 Think about your position in the market and what you want shoppers to gain from visiting your site and shopping with you.